 TRAVEL BY TRAIN

-Amtrak service is available from Penn Station in New York City or from Albany to Rhinecliff, about 9 miles south of Annandale.
-For taxi service from the station, call Blue Top Taxi, 845-758-8294, or Rhinebeck Taxi, 845-876-2010.
+Amtrak service is available from Penn Station in New York City, or from Albany to Rhinecliff, about 9 miles south of Bard.
+For taxi service from Rhinecliff station (~15 min. ride):

 Metro-North provides service from Grand Central Terminal in New York City to Poughkeepsie, about 20 miles south of Bard.
-For Poughkeepsie station taxi service: 845-473-7600.
+For taxi service from Poughkeepsie Station (~40 min. ride):

-ParkingParking for patrons with disabilities is available at all venues.
-Reserved parking is available for drivers with disabilities at the Sosnoff Theater, LUMA Theater, and the Spiegeltent.
-Drivers accompanying the disabled are asked to drop their passengers off at the drop-off point in front of the Fisher Center for performances at these venues.
+ParkingParking for those with mobility impairments is available at all venues.
+Accompanying drivers are asked to discharge their passengers at the drop-off point in front of the Fisher Center for performances at Sosnoff and LUMA Theaters.
 Please call 845-758-7900 in advance to ensure that a space is reserved for you.
-Unreserved parking spaces for the disabled are available at Avery Arts Center and Olin Hall.

-The Fisher Center utilizes golf carts to assist patrons with disabilities between the parking lot and theater.
-Golf carts cannot run during lightning or other dangerous weather.
+Golf carts are utilized at the Fisher Center to assist patrons with mobility issues between the parking lot and the venue.
+Golf carts cannot run during a thunderstorm or other dangerous weather.
 If the carts are not running, please request assistance from a parking attendant, and a staff member will escort you to the theater.
-Golf cart transportation is not available at Avery Arts Center or Olin Hall.

 Electric Vehicle Charging Station